-When strolling through the ruins of the city, you will find that very few places offer shade.
-So we recommend you carry a small backpack with a bottle of water, which you can refill for free at the various fountains along the route.
+As you stroll through the ruins of the city, you'll find that very few places offer shade.
+So, we recommend you take a small backpack with a bottle of water, which you can refill for free at the various fountains along the route.

 Don't forget to wear comfortable shoes because Pompeii can take an average of 4 hours to walk around.
 And, in the sunniest months, wear a cap, sunglasses and sunscreen.
-And, of course, don't leave your camera behind to keep the memories of this unique walk.
+Oh, and of course, don't leave your camera behind to keep the memories of this unique tour.

 What to see in Pompeii

-Pompeii was involuntarily frozen in time.
+Pompeii was unintentionally frozen in time.
 More than 2,000 years ago, in 79 BC, the volcano Vesuvius erupted, burying the entire Roman city.
 And it was not rediscovered until 1550, when excavations began to free it from the mantle of lava that covered it.
-Today, walking through its ruins is a journey back in time and a silent reminder of the force of nature.
+Today, visiting its ruins is a journey back in time and a silent reminder of the power of nature.

 If you want to make the most of your visit to this archaeological park, here are the essential places you must see in Pompeii:

-Undoubtedly, it was the epicentre of the city's life.
+This was undoubtedly the epicentre of the city's life.
 This was where the social, religious and political life of Pompeii was concentrated.
-In its 150-metre length we can still enjoy some of the columns that surrounded it and imagine how it was originally filled with statues.
+The 150-metre-long Forum can still be seen with some of the columns that surrounded it and you can imagine how it was originally filled with statues.

 Temple of Apollo

 Dedicated to the god of the sun and reason, this is one of Pompeii's emblematic sites, very close to the forum.
 It was built between the 8th and 7th centuries BC and is one of the oldest in the city.
-What remains today are several of its columns and the stairs that gave access to its podium.
+Nowadays what remains are several of its columns and the stairs that gave access to its podium.

 Up to 5,000 spectators could be concentrated in the stands of this theatre.
-As was the case in other venues, the spectators were arranged according to social class: the poorest at the top and the richest at the bottom.
+As was the case in other theatres, the arrangement of the spectators depended on social class: the poorest at the top and the richest at the bottom.